ilastik/ilastik.github.io/documentation/basics/performance_tips.md

 ### GPU

 Currently only workflows that use deep neural networks ([Neural Network Workflow][nnwf], [Trainable Domain Adaptation][tda]) support doing calculations on a GPU.
-If you have an NVidia graphics card, download and install the `-gpu` builds from [our download page][downloads] to profit vastly improved performance in these workflows.
+If you have an NVidia graphics card, download and install the `-gpu` builds from [our download page][downloads] to gain vastly improved performance in these workflows.

 Other workflows, like Pixel- or Object Classification do not use the GPU for calculations.